lloydlobo/go-learningtofly/notes.md

 ## TODO

-- [ ] implement all those functions that'll determine what a bird sees or how a bird moves.
+- [ ] _implement all those functions that'll determine what a bird sees or how a bird moves._
-  - In addition, for a fearless WebAssembly experience, we'll need two other tools:
+  - _In addition, for a fearless WebAssembly experience, we'll need two other tools:_
-    - npm (like Cargo, but for JavaScript),
+    - _npm (like Cargo, but for JavaScript),_
-    - wasm-pack (set of tools that make compiling Rust into WebAssembly easier).
+    - _wasm-pack (set of tools that make compiling Rust into WebAssembly easier)._
+- [ ] _This is a minor thing that I consider a good practice — by prefixing workspace-crates, you reduce the risk of your local crate name-clashing with something from crates.io.
+  Say, we're about to create libs/rand — by calling it lib-rand instead of just rand, we can avoid confusing other programmers who might stumble upon our code in the future._

+  Similar approaches include:
+  - prefixing with project's name (that's what rustc does, for example),
+  - prefixing with whatever else you want (e.g. local-foo or crate_foo),
+  - not prefixing at all (also valid!).

 ## References